What is Digital Dentistry?

 Understanding Digital Dentistry and CAD/CAM Technology

 CAD/CAM dentistry is a critical part of the digital lab process, allowing dentists to create complex, accurate restorations quickly and efficiently.
-Both dental practices and labs use software with CAD/ CAM technology to produce dentures, crowns, bridges, inlays, veneers, aligners, and more from high-strength materials.
+Both dental practices and labs use software with CAD/ CAM technology to produce digital night guards, dentures, crowns, bridges, inlays, veneers, and aligner scans to construct an accurate quality product made from high-strength materials.

 The digital production method requires less time and effort than traditional lab processes — and can take as little as 45 minutes to a couple of hours, depending on the complexity of the case.